A man shopping for groceries came back to find his car buzzing with 15,000 bees

 When the scout bees find the ideal place, the cluster flies to the new place to build a new home, he said.

-“When a colony splits, it can be a pretty intimidating-looking thing to someone who is not a beekeeper,” Ellis told The Washington Post.
+“When a colony splits, it can be a pretty intimidating-looking thing to someone who is not a beekeeper,” Ellis told The Post.

 Experts say it is highly unlikely that the bees in this case chose the car as their new nest site but simply were clustering there for a bit, making it more of a campsite.
 If the bees had been left alone, they probably would have relocated on their own within a few hours or days, the experts said.